JIGNESH1409/Ecom-reactrouter/README.md

 npm run dev

-The application will be accessible at https://reactrouterjignesh.netlify.app/
+The application will be accessible at: https://reactrouterjignesh.netlify.app/

 📁 Folder Structure
 Ecom-reactrouter/